RahulDasari1/ecommunity_website/README.md

 - **Community Support**: Get support and advice from experienced entrepreneurs who understand the challenges you face.

 ## Getting Started
-To join E-Community, simply sign up for an account on our website [here](#).
+To join E-Community, simply sign up for an account on our website [https://e-community.netlify.app/](#).
 Once registered, you'll gain access to all the features and benefits our platform has to offer.

 ## Contributing
 We welcome contributions from members to help make E-Community an even better platform.
 Whether it's sharing your expertise, organizing events, or providing feedback, your contributions are valuable in shaping the community.